-The methods described in this section contributed to the threefold study purpose:
+The methods described in this section contributed to the threefold purpose of this research study.

 1. Research - Provide a research design and analytical model to collect and analyze information about learning orientation, time, and learning environment effects and interactions on dependent variables.